 What Phillips tactfully avoided stating was that he, like all other British geologists, had to tread carefully since these "first of all men" now hated each other.
 But he was right in praising their achievements.

-For the first 80 to 90 percent of the Earth's history, there is no rich record of fossil life, though some fossils have been found.
-The really good fossils start to show up in a geologic time period known as the Cambrian, and Cambridge Woodwardian Professor Adam Sedgwick originally named this period.
+Though some fossils have been found, the Earth lacks a rich fossil record for the first 80 to 90 percent of its history.
+The really good fossils start to show up in a geologic time period known as the Cambrian, and Adam Sedgwick originally named this period.
 Twentieth-century research has uncovered so many excellent fossils in Cambrian sediments, especially the Burgess Shale in Canada, that this geologic period is sometimes referred to as the "Cambrian Explosion."
 It's to Sedgwick's credit that he recognized and named the Cambrian almost a century before paleontologists found the best fossils.
 His identification was largely based on rock structures as he identified the Cambrian System based on rock layers in North Wales.
 The strata he studied weren't rich in fossils.

 For much of his life, Sedgwick was regarded as a plain-spoken, respected gentlemanly geologist who could hold an audience spellbound.
-At other times, he was regarded as quite the opposite.
-Sedgwick helped a fellow geologist, Roderick Impey Murchison, identify the geologic time period known as the Devonian.
-Murchison and Sedgwick were good friends for years, but their priority dispute ended the friendship for good.
+(Charles Darwin found geology boring until he attended Sedgwick's lectures.)
+Yet geologists had to tiptoe around Sedgwick's priority dispute for years.
+In 1835, he helped a fellow geologist, Roderick Impey Murchison, identify the geologic time period known as the Devonian.
+Murchison and Sedgwick were good friends, but their priority dispute broke their friendship.
 While Sedgwick claimed certain rock strata for the Cambrian, Murchison claimed the same rocks for a period he named, the Silurian.
+The rift lasted nearly 20 years, ending only when Sedgwick sent a note of condolence on the death of Murchison's wife.
 In 1879, geologist Charles Lapworth settled the dispute by assigning the older rocks to the Cambrian, the newer rocks to the Silurian, and carving out a new period in between: the Ordovician.
 By then, however, both Sedgwick and Murchison were dead.